Backup158/DarktideWeaponCustomizationOwO/docs/parts_added.md

 &emsp; Tantos are basically the MT Combat Sword blades but skinnier and shorter, so I didn't bother aligning them outside the default case.

 ### Blades
-- **Thin Blades**: Power Swords, Catachan "Devil's Claw" Swords \
+- **Slim Blades**: Power Swords, Catachan "Devil's Claw" Swords \
 &emsp; 1h Power Sword blades and "Devil's Claw" blades scaled down  \
-&emsp; &emsp; Slim: Less thick, but same width and height  \
+&emsp; &emsp; Flat: Less thick, but same width and height  \
-&emsp; &emsp; Thin: Less thick and wide, but same height  \
+&emsp; &emsp; Slim: Less thick and wide, but same height  \
-&emsp; Also halves the thickness of whatever hilt you equipped &emsp; &emsp; Done by all for 1h psword
+&emsp; &emsp; Grip (G) variants of both: Also halves the thickness of whatever hilt you equipped  \
-&emsp; &emsp; Only done by (grippy) variants of DClaw
+&emsp; &emsp; &emsp; Unpatched for most other grips so caveat emptor

+### Connectors
+- **Invisible Connector**: Thunder Hammer  \
+&emsp; Makes the connector invisible.
+That's it.
+&emsp; It doesn't extend the shaft on its own; it's meant to be used with other parts (namely the tacax spikes)

 ### Pommels
 - **Shovel Handles**: Sapper Shovels  \